 Voldemort's mother, Merope Gaunt, also definitely suffered some level of parental abuse.
 Some fans interpret it as going even further.

 The Blacks tended towards this with children that didn't turn up quite up to their standards, such as Sirius, Andromeda, Alphard, Marius, Cedrella Weasley, etc. Anyone who got sick of their holier-than-thou attitude and left was automatically disowned and scorched off the family tree tapestry.
+Being cooped up in his family's house again is brutal on Sirius's mental health; Harry, who dearly wants to escape his own "family", sympathizes.

 Many, if not most, pureblooded wizards turn into this if they have a non-magical child.
 Neville, whose abilities took a long time to manifest, mentions that his great-uncle went to rather alarming lengths to "scare" some magic out of him.
 His actual parents were never abusive, but that's an even sadder story.